Sundwalltanner/Rust-Nonogram/README.md

 Currently, if I make any updates to what is tracked within savedata.json, if you have an older version of that file, the program will crash and inform you that you need to delete your savedata.json file.
 I'll try and figure out a way to get around this, but for now, that's just the way it is.

 ## What are you still working on?
-Writing code for this project is my current hobby.
-As soon as this term ends, I'll probably move onto something else.
-This section helps me keep track of things I need to work on.
+Writing code for this project was a hobby during my last school term.
+I might come back and revisit it to work on some of these features, but who knows?

 ### Reasonable future goals
-This isn't due for a few more weeks, so I've probably got plenty of time to hit these stretch goals:
+Features that are likely to be added in the future:

 * Fix save state logic.
 As mentioned above, if a new variable is saved, any old save data will cause the program to crash, and that old save data will need to be deleted.
 This isn't ideal.
 Either the program should overwrite the old save data, or we should be capable of at least keeping the save data that's compatible, and trying to concatenate the new variable that is now being saved.
 * Pause menu with buttons: